OrcaSeason/BedwarsPractice/README.md

 # BedWars Practice Plugin
 Abandoned Project. use at ur own risk

-Current world-per-player ststem may cause massive server lag.
+Current world-per-player system may cause massive server lag.

 Enhance your Bedwars skills with this advanced practice plugin!
 Perfect for players who want to master bed-breaking strategies while evading enemy attacks.